Spanish PM Rajoy forced out of office

 The High Court in Madrid convicted Luis Bárcenas of receiving bribes, money laundering and tax crimes.

-The case centred on a secret campaign fund the PP ran from 1999 until 2005.
+The case centred on a secret campaign fund which the PP ran from 1999 until 2005.

-Many Spanish voters, exasperated by corruption scandals involving the traditional centre-right PP and centre-left Socialist parties, have abandoned them for newcomers like the left-wing Podemos (We Can) and centrist Ciudadanos (Citizens), as well as regional parties.
+Many Spanish voters, exasperated by corruption scandals involving the traditional centre-right PP and centre-left Socialist parties, have abandoned them for newcomers like the left-wing Podemos (We Can) and pro-market Ciudadanos (Citizens), as well as regional parties.

+His successor, Pedro Sánchez, nicknamed "Mr Handsome", now has several expectant parties with conflicting interests to see to, for agreeing to oust Mr Rajoy.

+It's been dubbed the "Frankenstein coalition" because while many are optimistic for a new kind of politics without corruption, some critics say he may instead have created a political monster.

-Who is Pedro Sánchez?
+Who is the new prime minister?

-Analysis by Guy Hedgecoe, BBC News, Madrid
+Profile by Guy Hedgecoe, BBC News, Madrid

 Pedro Sánchez emerged as a virtual unknown to win the Spanish Socialist party premiership in 2014.
 The photogenic economist and former basketball player won members over with a promise to unite a divided party and put the Socialists back in power.